ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 You cause a tremor in the ground in a 10-foot radius.
 Each creature other than you in that area must make a Dexterity saving throw.
 On a failed save, a creature takes 1d6 bludgeoning damage and is knocked prone.
 If the ground in that area is loose earth or stone, it becomes difficult terrain until cleared.

 **_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
-### Color Spray
+### Tasha's Hideous Laughter
 **Casting Time:** 1 action
-**Range:** Self (15-foot cone)
+**Range:** 30 feet
-**Components:** V, S, M (a pinch of powder or sand that is colored red, yellow, and blue)
+**Components:** V, S, M (tiny tarts and a feather that is waved in the air)
-**Duration:** 1 round
+**Duration:** Concentration, up to 1 minute

-A dazzling array of flashing, colored light springs from your hand.
-Roll 6d10, the total is how many hit points of creatures this spell can effect.
-Creatures in a 15-foot cone originating from you are affected in ascending order of their current hit points (ignoring unconscious creatures and creatures that can’t see).

-Starting with the creature that has the lowest current hit points, each creature affected by this spell is blinded until the end of your next turn.
-Subtract each creature’s hit points from the total before moving on to the creature with the next lowest hit points.
-A creature’s hit points must be equal to or less than the remaining total for the creature to be affected.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.
+A creature of your choice that you can see within range perceives everything as hilariously funny and falls into fits of laughter if this spell affects it.
+The target must succeed on a Wisdom saving throw or fall prone, becoming incapacitated and unable to stand up for the duration.
+A creature with an Intelligence score of 4 or less isn’t affected.

+At the end of each of its turns, and each time it takes damage, the target can make another Wisdom saving throw.
+The target has advantage on the saving throw if it’s triggered by damage.
+On a success, the spell ends.
 ## Level 2
 Spell Slots - 3
 Spell Slots Used - 0